MLBRank 80-61: Rising aces join three former Cy Young winners

 To compile the top 100, we collaborated with Microsoft Research and The Wharton School, and polled 65 ESPN experts who voted in thousands of head-to-head matchups based on a list of 167 players.
 We asked our panel to vote on both the quality and the quantity of each player's contributions to his team's ability to win games.
 After seven days of voting in June, we have our results.

 We continue our countdown with Nos.
-80-61, which feature 10 players who weren't in our #BBTN Top 100 for 2016, four rookies of the year and three Cy Young Award winners.
+80-61, which features 10 players who weren't in our #BBTN Top 100 for 2016, four Rookies of the Year and three Cy Young Award winners.

 Elvis Andrus